ivalencius/csci3390-final-project/README.md

 1. Create your report in the ``README.md`` and push it to your repo.
 2. In the report, you must include your (and any partner's) full name in addition to any collaborators.
 3. Submit a link to your repo in the Canvas assignment.

-## Early submission bonus
-The deadline of the final project is on 5/4 (Friday) 11:59PM.
-**If you submit by 5/3 (Thu) 11:59PM, you will get 5% boost on the final project grade.**
-The submission time is calculated from the last commit in the Git log.
-**No extension beyond 5/4 11:59PM will be granted, even if you have unused late days.**